surfertas/ros_custom_packages/turtlebot_auto_drive/README.md

 Notes
 ---

+12/21/2017 Got ApproximateTimeSync to subscribe to image, camera info, and command topic.
+The image is being published by a node running on a raspberry pi, while the command topic is being publish by a node running on the mobile robot.
+The image is successfully saved to disk, and the path and associated twist command is saved as a feature, label pair.

 12/19/2017 Worked on data_buffer.py.
 The node/service that will handle
 subscribing to the raw images and velocity commands from controller, storing to memory, and handling the service calls that will return a batch of data, where